Electron Transfer, Diabatic Couplings and Vibronic Energy Gaps in a Phase Space Electronic Structure Framework: Discussion

 Above, we have argued that, in the limit of medium sized mass ratios, the PS approach for a subspace of strongly coupled states strongly outperforms the BH subspace.
 Now, a seasoned reader can also question whether such a PS advantage arises because the PS framework chooses a better set of electronic states than the BH framework, or because we have not optimally calculated vibronic energies within a BH framework (using Boys/GMH diabatization\cite{boys1966quantum,edminston-ruedenberg_localized_1963,cave_GMH_1996,cave_GMH_1997, subotnik_boys_2008}).
 For the strongest apples-to-apples comparison, let us now evaluate the vibronic energy gap using Eq. \ref{eq:H_exact_diab} and including the diabatic derivative couplings in the chosen subspace.
 For these calculations that are exact within a given BH subspace, note that our simulations are necessarily invariant between adiabatic and diabatic bases; there is no dependence at all on the use of Boys diabatization, etc.

 Our results are shown in Fig. \ref{fig:4}.
-According to the data, including the derivative coupling leads to a small improvement in the vibrational energy gap, but PS-Boys calculations with the same diabatic subspace still consistently outperform Boys-NAC for $C>3.25$ a.u..
-We may then conclude that the PS approach provides a much more accurate subspace of states for electron transfer than does BH.
+According to the data, including the derivative coupling leads to a small improvement in the vibrational energy gap, but PS-Boys calculations with the same diabatic subspace still consistently outperform Boys-NAC for $C>3.25$ a.u.. {The same conclusion follows if we compare the results for transition moments ($\langle \hat{r}\rangle_{01}$ and $\langle \hat{p}\rangle_{01}$ ) relative to exact calculations, as in Fig. \ref{fig:4}.} We may then conclude that the PS approach provides a much more accurate subspace of states for electron transfer than does BH.

 While this statement might at first appear surprising, note that in the limit that all BH states are included, total momentum conservation is enforced through the derivative couplings; truncation to a subset of Born-Huang surfaces leads to a violation of conservation of momentum (since derivative couplings outside of the subspace are neglected).
 By contrast, every single phase space surface automatically conserves the total linear and angular momentum, so one should not be surprised that the resulting subspace fundamentally captures more of the low-energy physics of the electron transfer problem.